learntechverse/cloud/aws/networking/basic-networking-term_dns.md

 ### Authoritative DNS servers
 These are the servers which provides actual answers to the DNS query.
 They will return back the corresponding IP address for the client’s requested domain name.
 In cases where a domain itself may have sub-domains (e.g. maps.google.com is a sub-domain of google.com), an authoritative server may deflect again, returning an IP address to another authoritative server tasked with handling DNS resolution for this sub-domain.
 Note that these authoritative servers may be managed directly by the domain owner, or through a DNS service provider.

+The Authoritative Name Server is the last stop in the name server query-it takes the hostname and returns the correct IP address to the DNS Resolver (or if it cannot find the domain, returns the message NXDOMAIN).

 While various caching mechanisms exist across the internet to speed up domain name resolutions, it's the authoritative servers that provide the correct and final answer when queried.
 Domain owners or administrators configure their domain's records, but the actual infrastructure—the DNS servers—is often maintained and operated by DNS hosting providers or registrars like Cloudflare, Namecheap, GoDaddy, and others.

 You can register authoritative name servers with domain name registrar such as GoDaddy, Namecheap, Verisign etc.

 ### Recursive DNS Servers (Resolver)
+A DNS resolver (recursive resolver), is designed to receive DNS queries, which include a human-readable hostname such as “www.example.com", and is responsible for tracking the IP address for that hostname.

 Recursive servers temporarily store information they've previously retrieved, but when that information isn't available in cache, they have to get it from another server.

 Recursive servers handle DNS queries from client devices like computers and smartphones.
 When a device wants to resolve a domain name, it contacts these servers.
 Acting on behalf of the client, recursive servers traverse the DNS hierarchy, consulting various DNS servers to determine the IP address associated with a domain name.
 Once they obtain the answer, they return it to the client.
 For efficiency, recursive servers often cache responses to avoid repeatedly querying the same information.